wp-plugins/genesis-dambuster/readme.txt

 == Changelog ==

+* 1.1.3 - Fix loading of CSS for tooltips on Post Editor
 * 1.1.2 - Fix to plugin activation for PHP 5.2
 * 1.1.1 - Added helper classes for clearfix and centering
 * 1.1 - Added CSS tweaks for full width Beaver Builder background videos on small devices
-* 1.0.11 - Added support for Decor, Mindstream, Mocha and Prose
 * For full change history see http://www.genesisdambuster.com/changelog/

 == Upgrade Notice ==

-= 1.1.2 = Fix to plugin activation for PHP 5.2
+= 1.1.3 = Fix loading of CSS for tooltips on Post Editor

 == How to Use The Plugin ==